dafny-lang/rfcs/0003-for-each.md

 I propose that leveraging the existing mathematical concepts and syntax is very "Dafny like".

+The most obvious alternative is to only provide the simpler `foreach x in c` syntax. ***

 * Matching `forall` statement syntax/semantics (partially) advantages:
   * If someone starts with a forall and then hits the limitation, can easily switch to `foreach`
   * Natural parallel programming paradigm in the future (if `forall` is made more powerful): `foreach` for sequential, `forall` for parallel